mangoodd/Steam-comment-bot/README.md

 - Checking the presence of the specified comment on the specified page and displaying information about its result and the time of the check.
 - Launch automatic check for the presence of a comment on the page after a specified period of time.
 Automatic writing a comment in its absence.

-The operation of writing a comment is carried out through an existing Steam account, the data from which must be specified in the field ("Steam account data"/"Data of Steam account").
+The process of writing a comment is carried out through an existing Steam account, the data from which must be specified in the field ("Steam account data"/"Data of Steam account").

 To check for the presence of a comment, data from the initiating account is not needed.